allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 It's possible that I'm missing a minor behavioural nuance here, but I don't understand what the hybrid does that makes it better (if anything) than the pure Association Object example from SQLAlchemy.
 My takeway here is that I stick with the non-hybrid approach, but need to remain aware of this other possible implementation when I'm reading 3rd party code.

+#### Naming Convention Practices
+Always use Association Object.
+Always name Association Object as composite of the two objects' full names plus "assocation"

+Object A : User
+Object B : Message
+Object C : UserMessageAssociation

+Lookups always have Lookup at the end. all relationship variables prefixed with "rel_"

+# Actual database columns must reference database table names (foreign keys)
+# relationships reference Python class objects
+# When I link the objects in the Python code, I MUST do it on the RELATIONSHIP attributes,
+# NOT the database columns!!!!!
+# eg:

+#   msg_type_global = MessageTypeLookup(type='Global')
+#   msg_type_personnal = MessageTypeLookup(type='Personal')

+#   msg1 = Message(rel_message_type=msg_type_global, text="This is message #1")
+#   msg2 = Message(rel_message_type=msg_type_global, text="This is message #2")

 Next: [Database Connection Pattern](./08-database-connection-pattern.md)<br>
 Previous: